Count: In Poland

 Poland was notable throughout its history for not granting titles of nobility.
 This was on the premise that one could only be born into nobility, outside rare exceptions.
 Instead, it conferred non-hereditary courtly or civic roles.
 The noble titles that were in use on its territory were mostly of foreign provenance and usually subject to the process of indygenat, naturalisation.

 In Hungary

 Somewhat similar to the native privileged class of nobles found in Poland, Hungary also had a class of Conditional nobles.

 On the Iberian peninsula

 As opposed to the plethora of hollow "gentry" counts, only a few countships ever were important in medieval Iberia; most territory was firmly within the Reconquista kingdoms before counts could become important.
 However, during the 19th century, the title, having lost its high rank (equivalent to that of Duke), proliferated.

 Portugal

 Portugal itself started as a countship in 868, but became a kingdom in 1139 (see:County of Portugal).
-Throughout the History of Portugal, especially during the Constitutional Monarchy many other countships were created (see: List of Countships in Portugal).
+Throughout the history of Portugal, especially during the constitutional monarchy many other countships were created.